wadmp/wadmp.github.io/tutorials/billing.md

 ![Request upgrade](/images/tutorials/billing/request.png "Request upgrade")

 Now e-mail is sent to the sales manager for your region and also confirmation e-mail is sent to you as requester.
-Sales manager will contact you and negotiate the details as trial period, ERPID and currency.
+Sales manager will contact you and negotiate the details.

+&nbsp;
+&nbsp;
 ## Premium Features

 With Premium you are not limited with the number of devices to 5.